Frequently Asked Questions

 Local regulations determine that a tour group consists of no more than 15 people.
 On top of that, we want to maintain the quality of our tours and offer our guides full attention!

-We have 4 different tours and there is always something for everyone.
-With all 3 tours, you walk a totally different route and see totally different things.
+With all tours, you walk a totally different route and see totally different things.
 This is why it is fun to walk all 4 different tours!

 With this walking tour, we take a walk around the highlights of Amsterdam.
 Where we explain how Amsterdam became the liberal city it is today!